Cover letter: Other uses

-Résumé cover letters may also serve as marketing devices for prospective job seekers.
+Résumé cover letters may also serve as a marketing tool for prospective job seekers.
 Cover letters are used in connection with many business documents such as loan applications (mortgage loan), contract drafts and proposals, and executed documents.

 While the resume outlines the professional journey, a cover letter allows the applicant to convey their personality, passion, and potential contributions to the prospective employer.

-Cover letters may serve the purpose of trying to catch the reader's interest or persuade the reader of something, or they may simply be an inventory or summary of the documents included along with a discussion of the expected future actions the sender or recipient will take in connection with the documents.
+Cover letters serve the purpose of introducing the résumé, seek to catch the reader's attention, and encourage the reader to read further about the applicant along with a discussion of the expected future actions the sender or recipient will take in connection with the application.
+If done properly, the cover letter will be able to reveal to the reader key character qualities that may be totally relevant to the position at hand.
+Such verbiage would be misplaced in a resume or curriculum vita where simply the relevant experience, education, and skill set are revealed.